-You decided to try Ubuntu 20.04 and the Gnome desktop environment that comes with it.
+You decided to try Ubuntu 22.04 and the Gnome desktop environment that comes with it.
 You feel, though, that Gnome's top bar and side panel are always in the way and would prefer your apps to take up the whole screen.
-Learn how you can hide the top bar and side panel in Ubuntu 20.04.
+Learn how to hide the top bar and side panel in Ubuntu 22.04.

 Hide the Side Panel (Dock)

 - Press the Win key on your keyboard and type "dock" to filter the app list down to the sub-page you need in "Appearance Settings."

 - Select the Settings entry that appears to open that page.

 - Enable the toggle next to "Auto-hide the Dock."

 It is also possible to completely disable the side panel in Ubuntu 22.04.
 This is useful if you want to have a vanilla GNOME desktop without reinstalling the entire desktop environment.
 Follow the instructions below:

 - Open this program by going through your Applications Menu and typing "Extensions," which will display an icon with four jigsaw puzzle pieces that you can click to launch the program.

 - The Extensions program will list all of the available add-ons that come with your default Ubuntu installation.
 Scroll down and toggle the "Ubuntu Dock" entry.